Continuing Education Activity

 - Summarize the treatment options for dermatographism.

 - Outline the evaluation and management of dermatographism and interprofessional team members' role in collaborating to provide well-coordinated care and enhance patient outcomes.

 Dermatographism, also known as Dermographism urticaria, or urticaria factitia, is an urticarial eruption upon pressure or trauma to the skin.
 Urticarial skin reactions present as erythematous wheals in the dermis and can have innumerable causes.
-Dermatographism is the most common type of inducible/physical urticaria occurring in approximately 2% to 5% of the population.
-Dermatographism literally means "to write on the skin."
-Downward pressure on the skin produces linear erythematous wheals in the dermis in the shape of the external force that was applied.
-A small subset of those with dermatographism become symptomatic with pruritus, stinging, prickling sensations that can be severe and bothersome for the patient.
+Dermatographism is the most common type of inducible/physical urticaria, occurring in approximately 2% to 5% of the population.
+Downward pressure on the skin produces linear erythematous wheals in the dermis in the shape of the external force applied, earning the name dermatographism, which literally means "writing on the skin."
+A small subset of people with dermatographism becomes symptomatic with pruritus, stinging, prickling sensations that can be bothersome for the patient.

 Symptomatic dermatographism is thought to be generally idiopathic, but various explanations have been considered.
 The higher consensus revolves around Helicobacter pylori, antibiotics such as penicillin, bites, or scabies as the more common presentations to suggest this correlation.
 Lastly, congenital symptomatic dermatographism is the presenting sign in systemic mastocytosis.